 There are some special functions of stems discussed as follows:

-- Cladode: short, green cylindrical needle-like (ex. in Asparagus) or flattened leaf-like (Ruscus) branches develop from nodes of stem or branches in the axil of a leaf, reduced to small scales and performs photosynthesis called cladode.
+Cladode: short, green cylindrical needle-like (ex. in Asparagus) or flattened leaf-like (Ruscus) branches develop from nodes of stem or branches in the axil of a leaf, reduced to small scales, and perform photosynthesis called cladode.
 The smallest Cladode is found in Lemna.

 Modification of stem